Know the Signs of Bank Text Message Spoofing

 These spoofing attempts often involve sending text messages that appear to originate from legitimate financial institutions, such as banks or credit card companies.
 The messages typically contain urgent requests for account verification, password resets, or notifications of suspicious activity, prompting recipients to click on links or provide personal details.

-To avoid falling victim to bank spoofing via text, individuals should exercise caution and adopt the following preventive measures:
+To avoid falling victim to bank spoofing via text, individuals should exercise caution and adopt the preventative measures outlined below.

 Fake or Real?

-1. Verify the Sender: Always verify the authenticity of text messages purportedly sent by your bank or financial institution.
+• Verify the Sender: Always verify the authenticity of text messages purportedly send by your bank or financial institution.
 Legitimate messages usually come from official contact numbers or short codes, not random phone numbers.

-4. Never Reply or Unsubscribe: Legitimate companies will offer you a STOP option to unsubscribe from text message marketing…and will likely honor your request.
+• Never Reply or Unsubscribe: Legitimate companies will offer you a STOP option to unsubscribe from text message marketing…and will likely honor your request.
 Scammers will not.
 By responding to a spam text, you’re confirming to the scammer that the number is valid.
-From there, your phone number may be sold to other scammers, increasing your odds of receiving scam texts.
+From there, your phone number may be sold to other scammers, increasing your odds of receiving spam texts.

 By remaining vigilant, individuals can reduce the risk of falling victim to bank spoofing via text and safeguard their financial assets and personal information from cybercriminals.
 Think before you click!